zlogic/mendix-docs/content/en/docs/refguide/runtime/tracing-in-runtime.md

 To test you can use [Jaeger](https://www.jaegertracing.io/), for example the all-in-one binary or docker image.
 Jaeger will listen to the above endpoint by default.

-Alternatively you can set up the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), which will also listen to the default endpoint and can be configured to send to backends such as Datadog.
+Alternatively you can set up the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), which will also listen to the default endpoint and can be configured to send to backends which support open telemetry.
+Check with your APM vendor to confirm that open telemetry is supported.
 The free online collector configuration tool [OTelBin](https://github.com/dash0hq/otelbin) can help with collector configuration.

 ### All settings